 TZM Molybdenum is an alloy of 0.50% Titanium, 0.08% Zirconium, and 0.02% Carbon with the balance Molybdenum.
 TZM Molybdenum is manufactured by either P/M or Arc Cast technologies and is of great utility due to its high strength/high-temperature applications, especially above 2000F.

-TZM Molybdenum has a higher recrystallization temperature, higher strength, hardness and good ductility at room and elevated temperatures than unalloyed Molybdenum.
-TZM offers twice the strength of pure molybdenum at temperatures over 1300’C. The recrystallization temperature of TZM is approximately 250°C higher than molybdenum and it offers better weld ability.
+TZM Molybdenum has a higher recrystallization temperature, higher strength, hardness, good ductility at room temperature, and elevated temperatures than unalloyed Molybdenum.
+TZM offers twice the strength of pure molybdenum at temperatures over 1300C.
+The recrystallization temperature of TZM is approximately 250°C, higher than molybdenum, and it offers better weldability.
 In addition, TZM exhibits good thermal conductivity, low vapor pressure, and good corrosion resistance.

-TZM costs approximately 25% more than pure molybdenum and costs only about 5-10% more to machine.
-For high strength applications such as rocket nozzles, furnace structural components, and forging dies, it can be well worth the cost differential.
+TZM costs approximately 25% more than pure molybdenum and costs only about 5-10% more to the machine.
+For high strength applications such as rocket nozzles, structural furnace components, and forging dies, it can be well worth the cost differential.

 AEM developed low-oxygen TZM alloy, where the oxygen content can be lowered to less than 50ppm.
 With low oxygen content and small, well-dispersed particles that have remarkable strengthening effects.
 Our low oxygen TZM alloy has excellent creep resistance, higher recrystallization temperature, and better high-temperature strength.

 Products are used as arc chamber parts in ion implanter, high-temperature furnace construction, die casting mold, and other fields.

 Yield strength: ≥685MPa.

 Products are used as a connector of the rotary X-ray sputtering targets, high-temperature molds, furnace construction, and other fields.

 Chemical Composition of TZM